Deliveroo

-Deliveroo is a British online food delivery company founded by Will Shu and Greg Orlowski in 2013 in London, England.
-It operates in the United Kingdom, France, Belgium, Ireland, Italy, Singapore, Hong Kong, the United Arab Emirates, Kuwait and Qatar.
-It formerly operated in Germany, Taiwan, Spain, the Netherlands, and Australia.
+Deliveroo is a British multinational online food delivery company based in London, UK, fully owned by DoorDash since its takeover in October 2025.

-Its subsidiary operation, Deliveroo Editions operates ghost kitchens—kitchens not on restaurant sites—for the preparation of delivery-only meals.
+The company's initial public offering was widely reported as one of the worst debuts in the history of the LSE, with shares falling sharply on the first day of trading.

-Deliveroo HOP operates from delivery-only grocery stores run by Deliveroo, working in partnership with existing grocers.
-Deliveroo also provides delivery and technology for on-demand grocery to major UK retailers.
+It also provides delivery and technology for on-demand grocery to major UK retailers.
+The firm works with around 182,000 restaurants, grocers and retailers as of August 2024.

-The company was first listed on the London Stock Exchange on 31 March 2021 as Deliveroo Holdings plc.
-It is seen by some as being among the worst IPOs in the history of the London exchange.
-In 2022, in its first annual report since listing, Deliveroo showed growth in Gross Transaction Value of 70% year-on-year in constant currency.
+Its subsidiary operation, Deliveroo Editions operates dark kitchens for the preparation of delivery-only meals.

 Business

 History and basic operations

-Deliveroo, headquartered in London, was founded in 2013 by Will Shu and Greg Orlowski.
+Deliveroo was founded in 2013 by Will Shu and Greg Orlowski.
 The company makes revenue by charging restaurants a commission fee, as well as by charging customers a per-order fee for delivery.
-It operates in two hundred cities in the UK, France, Belgium, Ireland, Italy, Singapore, United Arab Emirates and Hong Kong.
+It operates in the UK, France, Belgium, Ireland, Italy, Singapore, United Arab Emirates and Hong Kong.
 In 2022, Deliveroo launched an advertising platform enabling businesses to promote products across its app.

 Customers place orders through its app or website, then self-employed bicycle or motorcycle couriers transport orders from restaurants to them.
+Since 2016 its logo has referenced a simplified kangaroo character.

-In November 2017, Deliveroo introduced Deliveroo Plus, a subscription service which gives customers in the UK unlimited free delivery.
+In November 2017, Deliveroo introduced Deliveroo Plus, a subscription service which gives customers in the UK and Ireland unlimited free delivery.

 Deliveroo works with some of the biggest chain restaurants across the UK, along with thousands of independent restaurants.
 On 16 November 2016, it became known that the brewing company Heineken International had closed a deal for Deliveroo to deliver the latter's beers and ciders, initially across 15 sites in London, Bath and Cardiff.
 This delivery deal, whose activities started that same week, was considered the biggest one of its kind (that is, with regards to the brewing industry).